 - Tell A Story – If you have a great Independence story be sure to let your customers know.
 For example, you might have claimed independence from your job when starting your company or you might have a case study where you taught someone else to be independent and successful.

 - Honor a Hero – One of the cool things about patriot holidays is that it lets us think of the people who keep us safe!
 If you can do something nice like donate money to cause supporting veterans or showcase a local firefighter who is doing great things, you can pair your love of country and a grass roots idea!

-There are all kinds of themes you can use for the fourth!
+There are all kinds of marketing themes you can use for the fourth!
 Here are some ideas… some obvious and some that are around the holiday…

 Stars & Stripes